Recommended books on white papers (and everything else)

 Along the way, he noticed something: Successful companies sometimes do really stupid things, or ignore a problem that eventually destroys them.

-“Why does this happen?” he asked, and “How can we avoid that?”
+“Why does this happen?” he asked.

 The answers make this a bracingly honest memoir where the author isn’t afraid to admit his mistakes.
+The book is well-told with help from journalist Amy Wallace.

 Whether you’re interested in creativity for teams, a thoughtful business memoir, or the inside history of Pixar, this is a book you can savor.